bactopia/bactopia/docs/usage-basic.md

 In the example above, two samples would be processed by Bactopia.
 Sample `test001` has two FASTQs and would be processed as pair-end reads.
 While sample `test002` only has a single FASTQ and would be processed as single-end reads.

 ##### Generating A FOFN
-A script named `prepare-fofn` has been included to help aid (hopefully!) the process of creating a FOFN for your samples.
+`bactopia prepare` has been included to help aid (hopefully!) the process of creating a FOFN for your samples.
 This script will attempt to find FASTQ files in a given directory and output the expected FOFN format.
 It will also output any potential issues associated with the pattern matching.

 !!! error "Verify accuracy of FOFN"
     This is currently an experimental function.
 There are likely bugs to be ironed out.
 Please be sure to give the resulting FOFN a quick look over.